 Amazing confirmation of Joseph’s Global Famine

 Based upon that clear description of a real historical event, it is quite rational to conclude that one should expect to find evidence today of a devastating global famine in historical records and of its physical effects on the surface of the earth.
 And indeed, that is exactly what we find.

 Observational evidence and historical records from around the world attest to a global famine around the year 1700 B.C.
 We will limit ourselves to just a few of the many examples.

 It is worth noting here that this is real global climate change and it is recorded for us right there in our Bibles.
-Today, our politicians and even some of our church leaders look at changes in polar ice caps and increasing carbon dioxide levels in our atmosphere and worry about climate change but we ignore and belittle real climate change that caused a massive famine throughout the whole world just 3700 years ago.
-We deny real global catastrophes while gnashing our teeth over minor blips in temperature changes that may take decades to have lasting impacts..
+Today, our politicians and even some of our church leaders look at changes in polar ice caps and increasing carbon dioxide levels in our atmosphere and worry about climate change but ignore and belittle real climate change that caused a massive famine throughout the whole world just 3700 years ago.
+We deny real global catastrophes while gnashing our teeth over minor blips in temperature changes that may take decades to cause lasting impact.

 It’s a Biblical Authority issue

 This is ultimately about the authority of God’s Word, which plainly teaches that the Famine of Joseph was global in extent.
 Indeed, if the text of Genesis 41 clearly teaches—as it does—that the Famine of 1700 B.C. was global and we reject that teaching, then we undermine the reliability and authority of other parts of Scripture, including John 3:16.
 God’s Word is trustworthy and authoritative in all that it affirms.
 (1)